cyberuna/AI-Starter-Kit-OnFHIR/Chapter6-PowerBI/ReadMe.md

-# Chapter 6 - PowerBI: Analyze the FHIR bundles
+# Chapter 6 - Power BI: Analyze the FHIR bundles

 [Power BI](https://docs.microsoft.com/en-us/power-bi/fundamentals/power-bi-overview) is a business analytics service provided by Microsoft.
 Power BI lets you easily connect to your data sources, visualize and discover what’s important, and share with anyone you want.